cakwok/Computer-Vision/5. OCR using Deep Networks/README.md

 Q4ii        Q4ii - Design your own experiment batch size.py<br>
 Q4iii       Q4iii - Design your own experiment batch normalization.py<br>

-1. The MNIST digit data consists of a training dataset of 60k 28x28 labeled digits and a testing dataset of 10k 28x28 labeled digits.
+The MNIST digit data consists of a training dataset of 60k 28x28 labeled digits and a testing dataset of 10k 28x28 labeled digits.
 The dataset was imported directly from the torchvision package as torchvision.datasets.MNIST.
 Below capture shows the examples of the MNIST digit dataset with the corresponding ground truth.

 <img src = "https://user-images.githubusercontent.com/21034990/177019922-2f674cf3-daf6-44cd-9e23-1e7fea3aa37c.png" width = 400>

-2. Built the network with 2 convolution layers with max pooling and dropout, then trained the model for 5 epochs with batch size = 64.
-From the plot below, we can see when the system have been trained with 60k examples, meaning almost 1 epoch, that the negative log likelihood loss has significantly dropped from more than 2 to reach a plateau at surrounding the 0.5 of the cost function.
+Built the network with 2 convolution layers with max pooling and dropout, then trained the model for 5 epochs with batch size = 64.
+From the plot below, we can see when the system have been trained with 60k examples, which is approximately 1 epoch, the negative log likelihood loss has significantly dropped from more than 2 to reach a plateau at around 0.5 of the cost function.

 <img src = "https://user-images.githubusercontent.com/21034990/177019931-3d9b189b-c1cb-46df-9703-2f54866ce848.png" width = 400>

-From the network output as shown, we can further visualize the network has shown significant improvement at the second epoch.
+As observed from the network logging below, we can further visualize that the training has significant improvement at the second epoch.

 ```
 Test set: Avg. loss: 2.3065, Accuracy: 1101/10000 (11%)